 In a sudden rush, the Batman slammed the Scarecrow into the ground, before leaving him stunned and then approaching Ivy cautiously.

-"Put him back on the roof, Poison Ivy," I heard him say in his gravelly voice.
+"Put him back on the roof, Poison Ivy," I heard him say in his obscure, gravelly voice.
 I darted over to where the Scarecrow lay, near the ladder that descended to the ground level.
-The Batman didn't pay much attention to me, and I didn't fool myself into thinking I was a threat.
+The Batman didn't pay much attention to me and I didn't fool myself into thinking I was a threat.

-"It's time for you to go, my dear," the words I wanted to hear the least came from the shadows behind the Scarecrow's mask.
+"It's time for you to go, my dear," the words I least wanted to hear came from the shadows behind the Scarecrow's mask.
 I looked up to see a swarm of black-clad cops racing towards the building we stood on.
 We had mere minutes before they would be climbing the ladder.
 I could see my hands shaking.

 "I'd rather be captured," I told him.
 It came out as a whisper.